No passwords, No popups, No AI, No cost:

 2004

-While I don't doubt that there are MANY threads for which what Mr. Probert said is correct, Accurate Anodizing has bulk anodized thousands of pounds of threaded products per year and never had any complaints regarding loss of functionality after anodizing.
+While I don't doubt that there are MANY threads for which what Mr. Probert said is correct, my company has bulk anodized thousands of pounds of threaded products per year and never had any complaints regarding loss of functionality after anodizing.
 To answer Mr. Peterson's question, they do make oversized taps to allow for added material post-processing, they are marked by the Gage Number (H#) and are measured in 0.5 thousandths increments.
 According to one of my customers you should probably look into a H3 or H4 for that size of threads.

 Jim Gorsich